hl7au/au-fhir-core/input/pagecontent/comparison.md

 None.

 #### International Patient Summary
 [International Patient Summary Implementation Guide 2.0.0-ballot](https://hl7.org/fhir/uv/ips/2024Sep/) defines the expected capabilities of systems that represent the International Patient Summary (IPS) using HL7 FHIR.
 An IPS document is an electronic health record extract containing essential healthcare information about a subject of care.
-It includes the following capability statement:
-- [IPS Server CapabilityStatement](https://hl7.org/fhir/uv/ips/2024Sep/CapabilityStatement-ips-server.html) that describes the expected capabilities of the IPS Server actor which is responsible for providing responses to the queries submitted for IPS documents.

 ##### IPA Server CapabilityStatement additional requirements
 The [International Patient Summary Implementation Guide 2.0.0-ballot](https://hl7.org/fhir/uv/ips/2024Sep/) introduces additional conformance expectations not required by AU Core.
 These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.